This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Apple fiber: Apples (and pears) contain a special type of fiber called pectin.
 Pectin is an insoluble fiber that helps the stool become bulky, allowing it to pass through the digestive system easier.
 Consume about 1–2 teaspoons twice daily.

 - Magnesium: Magnesium for constipation works by improving gut motility.
-Add this supplement in slowly and cut back if it causes diarrhea.
+Add this supplement (a standard magnesium supplement or magnesium citrate) in slowly and cut back if it causes diarrhea.
 Consume about 250 milligrams 2–4 times daily.

 - Probiotics: Maintaining a healthy intestinal tract is critical for avoiding digestive problems.
 Take a daily probiotic supplement containing at least 15 billion “live and active” organisms.

 - Aloe vera juice: This helps to reduce inflammation and improve the frequency of bowel movements, making it one of the best natural laxatives for constipation.
 Take 1/4 cup twice daily while adjusting the amount based on symptoms.

 4. Use These Mind-Body Practices that Help Prevent Constipation